 Produce a leaflet about the Cerne Historical Society – what it is and what it does.

-We have a fairly comprehensive collection of maps, both from the Ordnance Survey and other sources which could lead to projects looking at changes in land use.
+We have an interesting collection of maps including those from the Ordnance Survey and have access to several online sources which could lead to projects looking at for example, changes in land use.

 Bomb damage in Cerne and locations of local impact sites